icy/dusybox/README.md

 It's similar to the `free` command on your `Linux` system.

-The original `free` tool is written in `C` and it uses a `bsearch` routine to look up various fields from `/proc/meminfo`.
-We don't do the same in this version: Instead, we use a static `enum` that defines an ordered list of items to fetch.
+The original `free` tool is written in `C` and it uses a `bsearch` routine to look up various fields in `/proc/meminfo`.
+We don't use the same strategy in this version: Instead, we use a static `enum` that defines an ordered list of items to fetch.
 This order will not be portable and that's the reason this tool may not work with your kernel.